 2021 Plenary Speakers

 Jennifer Barnes-Balenciaga is the LGBTQ Liaison for State Representative Park Cannon of Atlanta, Georgia and Co-Director of the Crystal LaBeija Organizing Fellowship.
-A previous on the ground HIV Prevention Specialist, Barnes-Balenciago is a trained HIV test counselor and has been a Youth Policy HIV Advisor for Georgia Equality.
-Barnes-Balenciago has been thriving with HIV and undetectable since 2001 and has presented at many HIV-related conferences, including NAESM and USCA, and spoken at Congressional gatherings like AIDSWatch.
+A previous on the ground HIV Prevention Specialist, Barnes-Balenciaga is a trained HIV test counselor and has been a Youth Policy HIV Advisor for Georgia Equality.
+Barnes-Balenciaga has been thriving with HIV and undetectable since 2001 and has presented at many HIV-related conferences, including NAESM and USCA, and spoken at Congressional gatherings like AIDSWatch.
 Barnes-Balenciaga hails from Cincinnati, Ohio and holds numerous organizational and committee affiliations, including Vice President of Cincinnati Black Pride, Social Media Committee Chair for Sankofa Black Women’s Conference, and a member of the illustrious House of Balenciaga.

 Alex Iantaffi, PhD, MS, SEP, CST, LMFT